I am honored to be serving as your Sheriff since January 5th, 2009.

 I was provided an opportunity to continue my career with Warren County in October 2000.
 Since that time, I have served as a special investigator for child abuse, captain and chief deputy.

 My wife, Tammy, and I live in Springboro.
-We have four children and five grandchildren.
+We have four children and six grandchildren.

 Chief Deputy Barry Riley started his career at the Warren County Sheriff's Office in 1994 as a Corrections Officer after serving in the United States Army as an infantryman.
 He is a 1996 graduate of the Miami Township Police Academy and began his career as a Deputy Sheriff that same year.